iTrims/TMX.PET/README.md

 To get started with TMX, follow these steps:

 1. Clone the TMX repository to your local machine.
-2. Configure the necessary environment variables and connection strings for your database and SMTP server (if applicable).
+2. Configure the necessary environment variables and connection strings for your database and SMTP server (appsettings.json).
 3. Build and run the TMX project.
-4. To interact with the TMX API's, you can use swagger, swagger also contains a user authorization panel.
+4. Since TMX is developed by a junior backend developer, this project doesn't have a frontend part, and the interaction interface will be presented through Swagger UI in your browser..

+### Known Issues
+The "Logout" button in Swagger UI may not work as expected.
+As this issue is inherent to Swagger UI, it cannot be fixed directly.
+To log out, manually enter the logout URL: https://localhost:7002/connect/endsession.

 ### API Documentation
 TMX exposes a set of APIs for task management.
 Below are the key endpoints: